Piano Lessons

 When is tuition due?
 How can I make payments?

 Tuition is due by the 1st of each month (e.g. tuition for January is due by January 1st).
-Overdue tuition will incur a late fee of $5 for each week tuition is late.
+Reminders will be sent via email one week prior.
 Payments may be made by cash, check, Venmo, Cash App, PayPal, or Zelle.
 We do not currently accept credit card payments.

 What materials will students need for lessons?

-Each student is required to bring his/her lesson book and any additional assigned music to each lesson.
+Each student should bring his/her lesson book and any additional assigned music to each lesson.
 Students are welcome to bring a pencil and notepad if they would like to write their own practice notes during the lesson.
-Each student is required to have a home piano or digital keyboard to practice assigned music between lessons.
+Each student also needs a home piano or digital keyboard to practice assigned music between lessons.

 What kind of piano do I need for home practice?